Chikako Urano

 Chikako Urano (Japanese: 浦野千賀子, born 20 December 1946) is a Japanese mangaka.
+She is best known for the series Attack No.1 (1968–1970).

 Life

 Urano was born in Osaka.
 As a teenager, she started publishing comics in the Kashi-hon market.
-In 1966, she published her first short story Shibō zero no hi in a commercial manga magazine, Bessatsu Margaret.
+In 1966, she published her first short story "Shibō zero no hi" in a commercial manga magazine, Bessatsu Margaret.
 She continued working for this magazine and its sister magazine Margaret.
+She became famous with sports manga.
 In the latter, she published her most successful series Attack No. 1 from 1968 until 1970.
 This volleyball manga was also adapted into an anime TV series and contributed, together with the series Sign ha V by Akira Mochizuki, to a hype around women's volleyball in Japan at the time.

+Her manga Kyōfu no Yodogō (1970) was inspired by the Yodogō Hijacking Incident that same year.

 Her husband was the manga artist Yuu Koto and her brother-in-law the manga artist Kei Sadayasu.